syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Axis/Types.md

 ### Logarithmic interval

 The logarithmic interval can be customized using the [Interval]() property of the axis.
-In the logarithmic axis, the interval is based on powers.
+A power-based interval is used for the logarithmic axis.
 When the logarithmic base is 10 and the logarithmic interval is 1, then the axis labels are placed at an interval of 10. i.e., 1, 10, 100, 1000, etc. When the logarithmic interval is 2, then the axis labels are placed at an interval of 10^2. i.e., 1, 100, 1000, etc. The default value of the interval is 1, and it cannot be a decimal number.

 {% tabs %}